wesleyhedrick/Blackjack/README.md

 # Blackjack

+In this exercise, you will be creating a Blackjack game.
+You will make use of event listeners, DOM elements, attributes, template strings, loops and functions using HTML, CSS and JavaScript.

+Follow the steps below to get started.

 ## Step 1: Familiarise yourself with the HTML and JS

 This project comes with some HTML and some JavaScript already included.
 Familiarise yourself with the HTML that is already there to see what DOM elements the browser will create when the document is loaded by the browser.